NakulSingh156/NakulSingh156.github.io/_posts/2026-06-22-coding-week-5.md

 A common critique I faced while building this was: *If the math gets it wrong, why not just pass it to an LLM to fix the output?*

 The answer is simple: LLMs are stochastic.
-If you ask an LLM to "fix" a mathematical ranking error, it just guesses the weights.
+If you ask an LLM to fix a mathematical ranking error, it just guesses the weights.
 We wanted a deterministic approach.
 By replacing LLM guesswork with a deterministic **Algebraic Margin Solver**, our architecture achieves:

 * **Zero-Cost Latency:** Math solves in nanoseconds; LLM calls take seconds and cost tokens.
 * **Determinism:** Given the same error, the algebraic solver computes the exact same corrective weights every single time.